 1. Profit.
 To recognize that profit is the best single measure of our contribution to society and the ultimate source of our corporate strength.
 We should attempt to achieve the maximum possible profit consistent with our other objectives.

 2. Customers.
 To strive for continual improvement in the quality, usefulness, and value of the products and services we offer our customers.

 3. Field of Interest.
 To concentrate our efforts, continually seeking new opportunities for growth but limiting our involvement to fields in which we have capability and can make a contribution.

 4. Growth.
 To emphasize growth as a measure of strength and a requirement for survival.

 5. Employees.
 To provide employment opportunities for HP people that include the opportunity to share in the company's success, which they help make possible.
 To provide for them job security based on performance, and to provide the opportunity for personal satisfaction that comes from a sense of accomplishment in their work.

 6. Organization.
 To maintain an organizational environment that fosters individual motivation, initiative and creativity, and a wide latitude of freedom in working toward established objectives and goals.

 7. Citizenship.
 To meet the obligations of good citizenship by making contributions to the community and to the institutions in our society which generate the environment in which we operate.

-© 2015 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by former employees who volunteer their time; not endorsed or supported by HP.
+© 2016 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by former employees who volunteer their time.
+Not officially endorsed or supported.